iTalantaAcademy-kakuma-1/Group-1-Rebuild/planning/Development-strategy.md

-"I need to see the tittle in the website,because i need the visitors to know our company. what the website about"
+## "I need to see the tittle in the website,because i need the visitors to know our company. what the website about"

-### Description
+#### Description
  Add header tittle
  * use HTML to add tittle using using tittle tag.

- "I need to see a home page of the website when ever i open the website."
+ ## "I need to see a home page of the website when ever i open the website."

- ### Description
+ #### Description

  add home page content that contains logo, navigation bar, description section etc.
  * use html to write the content
  * use css to style the contents

- "I need to see a navigation bar that contains the link of the other pages."
+ ## "I need to see a navigation bar that contains the link of the other pages."
-  ### Description
+  #### Description
  lists the link of the other pages. when ever a user clicks takes it to the page clicked.
  * use html ul and li to list navbar
  * use css to alight the ul and li.

- "I need to see a little description of the website"
+ ## "I need to see a little description of the website"
- ### Description
+ #### Description
  shows a brief description of the website
  * use html paragraph p tag to add the paragraph.
  * use css to style the paragraph.

- "i need to see form to collect user need and information"
+ ## "i need to see form to collect user need and information"

- ### Description
+ #### Description
  add form in order a user to log, sign up or request more information
  * use html form tag to add form
  * use css to style the form

-"i need to see  statistics of deployment,published and projects"
+## "i need to see  statistics of deployment,published and projects"
-### Description
+#### Description
 shows the number of projects published and deployed
 * use html to add the statistic
 * use css to style

-"I need to see cloud hosting advert"
+## "I need to see cloud hosting advert"
-### Description
+#### Description
 add a description of hosting advert
 * use html p tag to add paragraph
 * use css style the paragraph

-"i need to see supported languages of programming"
+## "i need to see supported languages of programming"
-### Description
+#### Description
 * use html div tag to add languages
 * use css to style the div tag

+## "I need to see the features of the website"
+#### Description
+add the description feature of the website in one page.
+* use html to add feature content
+* use css to style the feature page

+## "I need to see documentation of the website"

+#### Description
+add the documentation of the website for how user can use the website
+* use html to add documentation content
+* use css to style the documentation page

+## "I need to see footer section on every page"
+#### Description
+add a footer that contains page links and social media for the website.
+* use html to add the footer content
+* use css to style the footer